 - an adjudicator determines you are no longer a permanent resident after an inquiry or PRTD appeal;

-- you voluntarily renounce your permanent resident status;
+- you voluntarily renounce your Permanent Residency in Canada status;

 - a removal order is made against you and comes into force; or